JasonThomasData/neural_net_cpp/docs/issues.md

 Occasionally, a neural network's total error will grow instead of approaching zero.
 Currently I don't know how to fix that.
 If the total error during training grows then it's best to turn it off and start again, because the ones I've let run overnight never approach zero.
+Not ideal.

 ![target total error grows](issue_target_total_error.png)